Chapter 2 : 1. The Unmanned Lighthouse

 “Then show me your arm.”

 Hermione’s chin quivered as she stared at Sirius.
-He needed to see proof, logically she knew that, but her stomach twisted ashamed at what was scarred down on her arm.
-Darting her eyes away, she shakily unwrapped her arm from Harry.
+He needed to see proof, logically she knew that, but her stomach twisted ashamed at what was written forever down on her arm.
+Darting her eyes away, she shakily unwrapped one arm from Harry.
 Sirius snatched it roughly, shoving the the three-quarter sleeves up the arm’s length.

 She felt his fingers shake before he looked up at her.
 Glancing to him, she could see something flash over his eyes before she ripped the arm away and wrapped it back around Harry, hiding the mudblood scar.
 She didn’t need his pity.
 She’d had enough of that.